 Staying in the home of family members I had only known through my mother’s stories felt like watching figures of the past come alive.
 In the short week I spent on this tiny island with a massive world presence, I came to know myself through knowing the many women of my family who call this country mother.

-These photos and this essay are extremely close to me and as such are that much more important for me to share.
-I know the feeling of being part of a diaspora and tracing your lineage isn’t exclusive to Cuba, so I’d love to hear how you personally relate to this experience!
-I’d also love to hear any and all feelings A Country Named Mother brought you, so please share either in the comments or on social media here and here!
+These photos and this essay are so close to me, they mean so much for me to share.
+I know the feeling of being part of a diaspora and tracing your lineage isn’t exclusive to Cuba, so I’d love to hear how you personally relate.
+I’d also love to hear any and all feelings A Country Named Mother brought you, so share either in the comments or on social media here and here.

-*If you enjoyed this essay about Latin American identity, you’ll probably enjoy this learning about this problem facing indigenous South Americans.
+*If you enjoyed this essay about Latin American identity, you’ll probably want to know about this problem facing indigenous South Americans.